axeloz/vagrant-lamp/README.md

 ## Description

-This repository contains a starter kit providing a fully functional **Ubuntu Server 16.04 LTS** (headless) LAMP local development environment on top of Vagrant.
+This repository contains a starter kit providing a fully functional **Ubuntu Server 18.04 LTS** (headless) LAMP local development environment on top of Vagrant.

 This starter kit uses a virtualization application (**VirtualBox**), a virtualization wrapper (**Vagrant**) and a recipes manager (**Chef Solo**).
 See "[Installation](#installation)" below.

 The Vagrant Virtual Machine (or VM) will run a Ubuntu Server instance.
-The **box image used was created by me**.
-It is hosted on VagrantUp as [axeloz/ubuntu-server-16.04](https://app.vagrantup.com/axeloz/boxes/ubuntu-server-16.04).
+The Ubuntu box is hosted on VagrantUp as [hashicorp/bionic64](https://app.vagrantup.com/hashicorp/boxes/bionic64).
 It is a clean install of Ubuntu with just a little bit of configuration in it.
 You may use a different box or use your own by editing the `config.vm.box` setting into the [Vagrantfile](https://github.com/axeloz/vagrant-lamp/blob/master/Vagrantfile).
 I highly recommend to use an Ubuntu distribution.
 It might also work on Debian but this is untested.
 Changing the Vagrant box is at your own risk as I cannot guaranty the compatibility.

 ### Why should I use this starter kit?